pivot-access-ltd/bma-offline-docs/src/understanding-maas-audit-events-6372.md

 The `maas $PROFILE events query` command, by default, looks as 100 records.
 You can choose where to begin that 100 records by setting the `after` keyword.
 In the example above, we've chosen the first 20 audit records by specifying `after=0`, that is, beginning with the first record.
 Pay attention to the `0`, since the `after` command works exactly as you'd expect: it picks up some number of records after the number listed.
 If you were to use `after=1`, for example, you wouldn't see the first event.

 Note that MAAS event numbering has nothing to do with the `level` you've selected, so a given record number may or may not show up in your `level=AUDIT` query.
-For example, let's do that audit event pull ag ain, but this time include the record number in our table.
+For example, let's do that audit event pull ag ain, but this time include the record number (`RNO`) in our table.
 We can do that with a command like this:

 ```nohighlight
 $ maas $PROFILE events query level=AUDIT after=0 limit=20 \